Before we learn Benchmark Testing, let's understand-

 - Allows to figure out the mistakes to be avoided

 Test plan is the most crucial element of the benchmark testing process.
 Benchmark Test plan follows steps as given below;

 - Collect and store measures for benchmark testing

-- Define the time span required and the terminal point of test process
+- Define the time span required and the terminal point of a test process

-- Prepare backup plan to overcome any new test case failure
+- Prepare a backup plan to overcome any new test case failure

-- Decide the authority to call termination of end process
+- Decide the authority to call termination of the end process

 Phases of Benchmark Testing